Profile

 📦 Storage

-• You can also freeze the cooked pizza and warm it straight from frozen when needed.
+• For longer storage, freeze the cooked pizza and reheat it straight from frozen in the oven to retain all its flavour.

 🍷 Pairing